VET: Identifying and Avoiding UI Exploration Tarpits: Motivating examples

 \subsection{Implications}

-To prevent such undesirable exploration behaviors, a conceptually simple idea is to de-prioritize exploring the entries to aforementioned trapping states (i.e., ``OK'' button in Screen C, and ``START'' button in Screen F).
-One potential solution is to develop natural language processing (NLP) or image processing based approaches that can infer the semantics of UI elements~\cite{10.1145/3319535.3363193,8812108,10.1145/3242587.3242650,Packevicius2018TextSA}.
-While solutions based on understanding UI semantics are revolutionary, they are challenging due to fundamental problems rooting in NLP and image processing.
+To prevent such undesirable exploration behaviors, a conceptually simple idea is to de-prioritize exploring the entries to aforementioned trapping states (i.e., the ``OK'' button in Screen C, and ``START'' button in Screen F).
+One potential solution is to develop natural language processing (NLP) or image processing based approaches that can infer the semantics of UI elements~\cite{10.1145/3319535.3363193,10.1109/ICSE.2019.00041,10.1145/3242587.3242650,Packevicius2018TextSA}.
+While solutions based on understanding UI semantics are revolutionary, they are challenging due to fundamental difficulties rooting in NLP and image processing.

-This paper explores a more practical and evolutionary solution based on understanding ineffective exploration behavior by mining UI traces.
-We show that it is feasible to speculate the existence and location of such behavior through pattern analysis on interaction history.
-Given the location of ineffective exploration behavior, we can further speculate which UI actions might have led to such behavior.
-Taking the example of Figure~\ref{fig:ape_onenote_1}, Ape starts to visit a very different set of screens (e.g., the welcome screens in Screen D in Figure \ref{fig:ape_onenote_1}(a)) after clicking ``OK'', and the number of explored screens dramatically decreases.
+In this paper, we explore a more practical and evolutionary solution based on understanding \expNames{} by mining UI traces.
+We show that it is feasible to identify the existence and location of such behavior through pattern analysis on interaction history.
+Given the location of \expNames{}, we can further identify which UI actions might have led to such behavior.
+Taking the example of Figure~\ref{fig:ape_onenote_1}, Ape starts to visit a very different set of screens (e.g., the welcome screens in Screen D in Figure \ref{fig:ape_onenote_1}a) after clicking ``OK'', and the number of explored screens dramatically decreases.
 Therefore, we can look at the screen history and find the time point where the symptom starts to appear.
 The UI action located at the aforementioned time point is then likely the cause of the symptom.
-Our tool \ourtool{} uses a specialized algorithm (\S\ref{sub:logoutpattern}) to effectively locate the starting time point of ineffective exploration behavior similar to the aforementioned instance.
+Our \ourtool{} system uses a specialized algorithm (\S\ref{sub:logoutpattern}) to effectively locate the starting time point of \expNames{} similar to the aforementioned instance.